2023 Best Visual & Performing Arts Schools in Michigan

 The average amount in student loans that visual and performing arts majors at Spring Arbor take out is $27,000.

-Central Michigan University ranked #7 on this year’s Best Visual & Performing Arts Schools in Michigan list.
-Central Michigan is a fairly large public school located in the distant town of Mount Pleasant.
+Central Michigan University came in at #7 in this year’s edition of the Best Visual & Performing Arts Schools in Michigan ranking.
+Central Michigan is a large public school located in the town of Mount Pleasant.

 On average, visual and performing arts graduates from Central Michigan take out $27,795 in student loans while working on their degree.
 This translates to an average monthly loan payment of $296, based on a 10-year repayment plan.

-Read full report on Visual & Performing Arts at Central Michigan University
+Full Visual & Performing Arts at Central Michigan University Report

-With a ranking of #8, Oakland University did quite well on this year’s best schools for visual and performing arts students.
-Located in the large suburb of Rochester Hills, Oakland is a public school with a large student population.
+Oakland University landed the #8 spot in the 2023 rankings for the best visual and performing arts programs.
+Located in the large suburb of Rochester Hills, Oakland is a public college with a large student population.

 After completing their degree, visual and performing arts graduates from Oakland carry an average student debtload of $28,266.
 This translates to an average monthly loan payment of $241, based on a 10-year repayment plan.